MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 #### Troubleshooting

 If you see an *Error Loading Control* warning when opening the Setup Wizard app, it means some of the flows required to run the wizard couldn't be turned on automatically.
-Navigate to the solution and turn on the following flows manually, then return to the Setup Wizard to continue the setup:
+Navigate to the solution and turn on the following flows manually and then return to the Setup Wizard to continue the setup:

-1. SetupWizard>GetCurrentEnvironment
+- SetupWizard>GetCurrentEnvironment
-1. SetupWizard>GetTenantID
+- SetupWizard>GetTenantID
-1. SetupWizard>GetUserDetails
+- SetupWizard>GetUserDetails

 >[!NOTE]
 > The Setup Wizard is currently in preview.
 If you experience issues with the Setup Wizard, please [raise them on GitHub](https://aka.ms/coe-starter-kit-issues) and proceed with setting up the Inventory components manually.